terrapower/armi/doc/user/inputs.rst

   depletable fuel-type fuels.

   A popular class of material modifications is adjusting the theoretical density of a material.
 The modification name for this is usually "TD_frac" as a soft convention.
-But you will also see "theoretical_density" above, and can pick whatever naming convention you like.
 This is popular for solids when the actual density of the material is slightly different than the theoretical density due to the manufacturing process.

   The class 1/class 2 modifications in fuel materials are used to identify mixtures of custom isotopics labels for input scenarios where a varying blend of a high-reactivity feed with a low-reactivity feed.
 This is often useful for